Devices tab

 Please use the browsers "paste" function to copy information (e.g. password).

+The shortcuts like ctrl+C do not work!
 The remote ssh console opens in a new window.
 Make sure this is not blocked by your browser.

 The main page displays various system and network information in addition to settings and a summary of the data traffic and disc utilization as well as CVE warnings and applied configuration settings.

-Graph Tab - explore and export¶
+Graph Tab - explore and exportΒΆ

 The graphs tab shows you various metric information.
 You can use the selector to adjust the time period.